MicrosoftDocs/entra-docs/docs/identity/devices/enroll-macos-admin.md

 ## Enroll a Mac into MDM

 Platform SSO is supported on Macs enrolled using both Automated Device Enrollment and Device Enrollment, running macOS 13 Ventura or later.
-To enroll a mac, follow the steps outlined in the following sections.
+To enroll a Mac, follow the steps outlined in the following sections.

 ### Enrolling a Mac using Automated Device Enrollment